awsdocs/amazon-dynamodb-developer-guide/doc_source/Restore.Tutorial.md

 1. In the navigation pane on the left side of the console, choose **Backups**\.

 1. In the list of backups, choose `MusicBackup`\.
-![\[Screenshot of the backups list and the create backup button.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/select_musicbackup.png)
+![\[Screenshot of the backups list and the create backup button.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/select_musicbackup.png)![\[Screenshot of the backups list and the create backup button.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Screenshot of the backups list and the create backup button.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)

 1. Choose **Restore backup**\.
-![\[Screenshot of the backups list with the restore backup button highlighted.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/choose_restore.png)
+![\[Screenshot of the backups list with the restore backup button highlighted.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/choose_restore.png)![\[Screenshot of the backups list with the restore backup button highlighted.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Screenshot of the backups list with the restore backup button highlighted.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)

 1. Enter **Music** as the new table name\.
 Confirm the backup name and other backup details\.
 Then choose **Restore table** to start the restore process\.
 **Note**
 You can restore the table to the same AWS Region or to a different Region from where the backup resides\.
 You can also exclude secondary indexes from being created on the new restored table\.
 In addition, you can specify a different encryption mode\.
-![\[Screenshot of the restore table from backup screen with backup table details.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/restore_table.png)
+![\[Screenshot of the restore table from backup screen with backup table details.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/restore_table.png)![\[Screenshot of the restore table from backup screen with backup table details.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Screenshot of the restore table from backup screen with backup table details.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)

    The table that is being restored is shown with the status **Creating**\.
 After the restore process is finished, the status of the `Music` table changes to **Active**\.
-![\[Screenshot of the tables list with Active status.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/restore_complete.png)
+![\[Screenshot of the tables list with Active status.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/images/restore_complete.png)![\[Screenshot of the tables list with Active status.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)![\[Screenshot of the tables list with Active status.\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/)

 ## Restoring a Table from a Backup \(AWS CLI\)<a name="restoretable_cli"></a>